Secrets Financial Advisers Never Tell – Day 2 – How to Find an Insurance Agent

 And lots of brokers are leaving the brokerage world for that exact reason.
 My point is, if you are still working with a broker, you are at a disadvantage.
 Your broker makes recommendations to you only after his employer has given the green light.
 That’s like a doctor having to get permission from the pharmaceutical companies before he can subscribe any medication.
 That just plain stinks.

 Spend a few minutes.
 Read this over again.
 Are you comfortable having a stockbroker or insurance agent as your main financial advisor?
 Talk this over with somebody you trust.
 If you are comfortable, why?
 If not, why not?
-What are really looking for in an advisor?
+What are you really looking for in an advisor?

 I don’t think that everyone needs a financial advisor.
 I really don’t.